 This campsite is everything.
 First, it’s in Boulder County, about 40 minutes up Flagstaff Road from downtown Boulder.
 It’s one of the rare places to camp in the Boulder area; there are no actual campgrounds the city limits.

 Second, it’s a peaceful hidden gem with minimal traffic.
 You may very well be the only camper here.
-Even on camp-crazy days like Memorial Day weekend, the trailhead’s rarely busy.
+Even on camp-crazy days like Memorial Day weekend, the trailhead’s rarely busy, making it one of the best places to visit in Boulder.

 Third, it’s totally free.

 Gross Reservoir, tucked in a scenic canyon, is our favorite secret camping spot close to home — so good that we almost didn’t share.
-But here we are.
+But here we are with details of our favorite point of interest in Boulder.
 You lucky dog.

 Before you set out on a camp-cation to Gross Reservoir, there are some things you need to know.